ST FRANCIS DE SALES SPIRITUAL HISTORY (125th Anniversary of Diocese 2012)

 God’s grace and the many blessings we receive each day inspire us as a parish to extend those blessings to others by evangelizing our faith and reaching out to our neighbors.
 Welcoming visitors, collecting food for those less fortunate, raising money for special projects such as the local ministerial alliance, visiting the sick, volunteering at the VA hospital, taking the Eucharist to the shut-ins, encouraging fellowship through cook-outs and special parties, providing Bible studies, teaching catechetics, taking up special collections for those in need or victims of disasters such as hurricane Katrina when we collected furniture, clothing and food for a family who had lost everything, are a few of the ways in which we are following Christ’s command to “Love our neighbor.”

 Throughout our long history, the parish has been blessed with folks with many gifts.
 We have produced a seminarian, a design engineer who helped design the first missile, several grade and high school educators who have left a positive mark in their schools and communities, and a college professor who was instrumental in bringing online teaching into her department.
 Equally important, we have members who work hard in maintaining the church property on a volunteer basis.
 Without their hard work and dedication, the church would not be cleaned nor the yards maintained.
-Even though our parish is small, we are a very viable community of faith where the Holy Spirit is constantly helping us continue on our faith journey.
+Even though our parish is small, we have been a very viable community of faith where the Holy Spirit is constantly helping us continue on our faith journey.